dfki-ric/pytransform3d/doc/source/index.rst

 **Pros**

 * Minimal representation (as rotation vector)
-* It is easy to interprete the representation (as axis and angle)
+* It is easy to interpret the representation (as axis and angle)

 **Cons**